rising-entropy/rising-entropy/README.md

 ## 👨‍💻 Devang Kamble 👨‍💻
 Passionate Developer and Open-Source Geek.
-DSA enthusiast.
+DSA and Finance enthusiast.
 History and Current-Affairs Buff.

 ### About Me:
 + I am a Second-Year Student at Walchand College of Engineering Sangli 🏫